zachwolfe/abs/README.md

 # ABS: A Build System
 A simple, (aspirationally) powerful build system for C++.
-Written in Rust, because who wants to write more C++ than is strictly necessary?
 Created due to my distaste for other build systems.
 Manages the build process by directly calling into your C/++ toolchain, rather than generating Makefiles or IDE projects.
 This project is in its infancy; feel free to file issues.

 ## Current Status & Future Plans (up to date as of February 6, 2022)
 - Supports building GUI apps, console apps, dynamic libraries and static libraries
   - Both 32-bit and 64-bit
 - I currently use a minimal JSON manifest format for project-specific configuration.
-This format is *intended* to be replaced with build scripts written in C++.
+This format is intended to be replaced with build scripts written in C++.
 This could enable things like:
   - Building source code written in programming languages other than C++
   - Domain-specific or platform-specific preprocessing, like generating C++/WinRT projections for the Windows API, assembling application bundles for macOS, etc.
   - Package manager-like duties, like downloading dependencies